 The project social worker, assisted by two social work graduate students, coordinates the center treatment program.
-These staff members work closely with each treatment team, conduct a casework assessment of each new resident. and provide psychotherapy to those residents who wish to participate.
+These staff members work closely with each treatment team, conduct a casework assessment of each new resident, and provide psychotherapy to those residents who wish to participate.
 The social work staff also holds special counseling groups in family life education, pre-marital counseling, drug and alcohol rehabilitation.

 In assisting the treatment teams, the SPACE program teacher furnishes several essential services.
 These include assessing the academic needs of new residents, determining their vocational interests and aptitudes, and providing classroom guidance in remedial subjects and community survival skills.
-The latter involves such aspects as helping the residents obtain a
+The latter involves such aspects as helping the residents obtain a valid driver's license, filling out employment applications, applying for credit, opening a bank account, etc.

-$^2$ This system convists of a formal procedure for the thorough investigation and fair disposition with respect to cases of ward misconduct or rule infractions in Youth Authority institutions, including the SPACE pre-parole program. valid driver's license, filling out employment applications, applying for credit, opening a bank account, etc.
+2This system consists of a formal procedure for the thorough investigation and fair disposition with respect to cases of ward misconduct or rule infractions in Youth Authority institutions, including the SPACE pre-parole program.

-All project staff members have been trained by the consultants in reality therapy and role training.
+All project staff members have been trained by the consultants in reality therapy3 and role training.
 Both of these treatment modalities are oriented to behavior in the here and now, and are used in daily interactions with residents, as well as in small and large group counseling.
 The role training consultant meets for four sessions with each new group of residents and the treatment team.
 The reality therapy consultant works primarily with project staff and the large counseling group.